What are garlic scapes?

-But what are garlic scapes, exactly?
-They’re the leafless, flowering stems of the garlic plant.
+But what are they, exactly?
+Scapes (also known as garlic shoots, garlic stems and garlic stalks) are the leafless, flowering stems of the garlic plant.
 They are usually cut off before the bud fully develops in order to encourage the garlic plant to put all of its energy into growing its precious bulb.
-This practice of course lets us enjoy the garlic plant in more ways than one – the precursor to the feast, so to speak.
+This practice, of course, lets us enjoy the garlic plant in more ways than one – the precursor to the feast, so to speak.

-I only wish garlic scapes season would last just a bit longer!
+I only wish garlic scape season would last just a bit longer!

 serves 4 to 6